ShaneShipston/arcadiasetup/readme.md

 ## Usage

-Copy the `new-project` file into your root projects directory then run the following from the command line.
+Copy `new-project` into your root projects directory then run the following from the command line.

 ```
 ./new-project --theme example